Questions asked over Davenport's communication involving Hesco barrier breach

 “We are still months from opening,” Tim Baldwin, owner of Front Street Brewery, said.
 “Right now, it’s just waiting on the insurance payouts.”

-Baldwin’s business was one of the first to flood when a temporary Hesco barrier holding back the Mississippi River gave way.>/a> For weeks the City of Davenport had spent countless hours maintaining the barrier that would ultimately fail.
+Baldwin’s business was one of the first to flood when a temporary Hesco barrier holding back the Mississippi River gave way.
+For weeks the City of Davenport had spent countless hours maintaining the barrier that would ultimately fail.
 Newly obtained emails found the city detailed some concerns more than a day before the failure, but businesses say they were not notified until the last minute.

 "It is frustrating,” Chris Torres, owner of Ruby’s Beer, Bikes and Brats, said.
 “It is very hurtful."